JLU-EChem/.github/profile/README.md

    <img src="image.png" alt="alt text" width="100">
 </p>

-# **Lin Haibo's Research Team at Jilin University**
+# **Lin Haibo-Lin Nan's Research Team at Jilin University**

-Welcome to the official GitHub page of Professor Lin Haibo’s research team at Jilin University!
+Welcome to the official GitHub page of Professor Lin Haibo-Lin Nan's research team at Jilin University!
 We are a multidisciplinary team of scientists, engineers, and researchers working on cutting-edge electrochemical technologies for environmental governance, clean production, and energy conversion.

 ## **About the Team**